saisandeepvaddi/electron-custom-menu-bar/README.md

 });
 ```

-That is all.
+That's it.
 Restart your app with `npm run start` and your new menu bar buttons should work.

 **NOTE:** Some parts of code are removed in the above scripts for brevity.
 You can get the full code at [https://github.com/saisandeepvaddi/electron-custom-menu-bar](https://github.com/saisandeepvaddi/electron-custom-menu-bar).